conneryn/empty/README.md

-# empty
+# Empty Repository

-An empty repo.
+This is just an empty repository with nothing in it.